 3. Promotions Are a Must

 As with all businesses, promotions are incredibly important.
 Not only will you be advertising your restaurant, but also the food that you’re offering to paying customers.
 It’s much easier to build a presence in the culinary world when you’re able to get positive reviews and get people talking.
-Contrary to popular belief, one of the most effective ways to draw attention to your restaurant is actually through word of mouth marketing.
-Get yourself listed on businesses, review sites and perhaps even an influencer’s blog if possible.
+You could work with an agency experienced in local SEO for restaurants to help your business get listed online, gather reviews, and perhaps even reach an influencer’s blog to help boost your business.
+Also, contrary to popular belief, one of the most effective ways to draw attention to your restaurant is actually through word of mouth marketing.

 4. Balancing Creativity with Customer Demands